-Omega3 DHA unsaturated fatty acids are healthy fats that are essential for the healthy growth of the baby, but also for a healthy pregnancy during breastfeeding.
-These Omega-3 fatty acids are the body’s own substances and are contained in the human brain.
-Of all Omega-3 acids, DHA (docosahexaenoic acid) is the most abundant in the brain.
-It is part of cell membranes and is involved in the transfer of information to brain cells.
+Omega-3 DHA unsaturated fatty acids play a crucial role not only in your baby’s healthy growth, but also in maintaining a healthy pregnancy during breastfeeding.
+These native body substances are vital components of the human brain.
+In fact, of all the Omega-3 acids, DHA (docosahexaenoic acid) is the most copious in the brain.
+It forms a key part of cell membranes and actively participates in transmitting information to brain cells-

 Table of Contents